datacamp-content-public/courses-using-tensorflow-in-r-arpad-toth/slides/chapter_1_b5e84ac8dfe63b0ee9f2b2fd35cb3420.md

 `@script`
-In the next step, we evaluate our model performance using the evaluate() function.
-Please note, that we provide test dataset as the argument of the input function.
+In the next step, we evaluate our model performance.
+Please note that we provide a test dataset as the argument of the input function.

-If we execute this command, we got information about our model performance in the test dataset.
+If we execute this command, we get information about our model performance in the test dataset.
 The first row returns the sum of losses and the number of steps.
-We have only 7 rows in test dataset, so 2 steps are enough to evaluate since the batch size is 5.
-It means that the first batch includes 5 rows while the second only 2 rows.
+We have only 7 rows in the test dataset, so 2 steps are enough to evaluate since the batch size is 5.
+It means that the first batch includes 5 rows, while the second only has 2 rows.

-The tibble what we see returns some metrics about the training status.
+The tibble that we see returns some metrics about the training status.

-While training and evaluation is often an iterative process the global_step is counter which indicates how many times we optimize the loss after process a batch.
+While training and evaluation is often an iterative process, the global_step is counter, which indicates how many times we optimize the loss after process a batch.
 Since we call train function only once, global_step is 50 now.

-Label/mean equals the mean of the mpg values in the training dataset.
-While prediction/mean is the mean of the predicted mpg values.
+"Label/mean" equals the mean of the mpg values in the training dataset, while "prediction/mean" is the mean of the predicted mpg values.
 We can compare them and see that our predictions are slightly lower than the real ones.

-The average_loss is the mean of the batch losses while the loss is the sum of the batch losses.
+The "average_loss" is the mean of the batch losses, while the loss is the sum of the batch losses.

 ---